 The Company has a supply agreement with Griffith Foods International, Inc., f/k/a Griffith Laboratories U.S.A., ("Griffith") for the provision of certain ingredients that are used in the production of certain dough products.
 The supply agreement is negotiated at arms-length on an annual basis and the overall relationship between the Company and Griffith is over 20 years old.
-The sister-in-law of Gregory A. Trojan, one of the members of the Company's Board of Directors, is an executive at Griffith.
-In 2016, the Company purchased \$2,356,138 in products from Griffith, less than two percent of the consolidated gross revenues of Griffith.
+The sister-in-law of Gregory A. Trojan, one of the members of the Company's Board of Directors during 2017, is an executive at Griffith.
+In 2017, the Company purchased \$1,578,459 in products from Griffith, less than 2% of the consolidated gross revenues of Griffith.

-Proposal Five: Shareholder Proposal Regarding Deforestation
+Proposal Four: Shareholder Proposal Regarding Deforestation